JohanChataigne/search_algorithms/genetics/README.md

 To finish, the solution answered by the program for your custom problem is the best found among multiple populations after multiple generations.
 These values can be changed in the `Configuration()` class, as well as the mutation rate.

 ## Run commands
--`make` to run the program with your custom projects -`make test` to run it on test projects
+- `make` to run the program with your custom projects
+- `make test` to run it on test projects